Using OpenMP with MPI

 Running using OpenMP

-To use OpenMP with MPI you must: the code has to be compiled with openmp option being enabled.
+To use OpenMP with MPI, the code must be compiled with openmp enabled.
 Please refer to Using OpenMP for more details on programming.
-Then you use the correct value for mppwidth; modift the aprun command line; and also set the OMP_NUM_THREADS environment variable.
+Then you must request the correct value for mppwidth; modify the aprun command line; and also set the OMP_NUM_THREADS environment variable.
 Key aprun options are as follows (assumes no HyperThreading):

 - Total number of MPI tasks (-n)